ETTA: Elucidating the Design Space of Text-to-Audio Models: Conclusion

 In this paper, we setup a large-scale empirical experiment to comprehensively understand the design space of modern text-to-audio models.
 We provide insights on data scaling, architectural design, model scaling, training methods, and inference strategies.
 Based on our findings, we present ETTA, a state-of-the-art text-to-audio model that results from large-scale and high-quality synthetic captions, a better DiT implementation, and a better VAE.

 \textbf{Future work} ~~ While this work aims to elucidate the design space of TTA with large-scale experiments, there are still several unexplored problems we plan to study in our future work.

-\textbf{1) Data Augmentation} ~~ To isolate the effect of data scaling, we use AF-Synthetic and other datasets without any data augmentation.
-Because of this, the diversity of text captions and audio may be limited.
-Previous works \citep{melechovsky2023mustango, liu2023audioldm, liu2024audioldm, huang2023make, huang2023make2} reported improvements with data augmentation, such as caption rephrasing and audio re-mixing.
-We plan to design scalable methods for a systematical study on the effect of data augmentation.

-\textbf{2) Challenges in Evaluating TTA} ~~ The research community has yet to reach a consensus on which attributes are effectively captured by current evaluation metrics for TTA models.
-Evaluating TTA is particularly challenging due to confounding factors like differences in model accuracy, diversity, choice of waveform decoder, and more.
-For example, we empirically find that the CFG scale that yields the best quantitative metrics may not align with human preferences.
-Designing evaluation methods that accurately reflect both the accuracy and diversity of TTA models, in a way that corresponds with human perception, remains a difficult problem.
-We hope that our work will stimulate discussion and serve as a reference point for developing a standard approach to evaluating TTA models.
+(1) We plan to improve data augmentation with caption rephrasing and audio re-mixing \citep{melechovsky2023mustango, liu2023audioldm, liu2024audioldm, huang2023make, huang2023make2} and systematically study the effect of data augmentation.
+(2) We plan to investigate better evaluation methods and benchmarks for text-to-audio generation that could reflect both the accuracy and diversity of TTA models in a way that corresponds with human perception.